synthizer/synthizer/manual/src/concepts/custom_streams.md

 section explains how to implement them.

 before continuing, carefully consider whether you need this.
-Implementing a stream ina  higher level language and forcing Synthizer to go through it has a small but likely noticeable performance hit.
+Implementing a stream in a higher level language and forcing Synthizer to go through it has a small but likely noticeable performance hit.
 It'll work fine, but the built-in functionality will certainly be faster and more scalable.
 Implementing a stream in C is a complex process.
 If your app can use the already-existing